Lord-G-INC/.github/profile/README.md

 # LORD-G INC

-An origination dedicated to providing free, open source projects to communities.
+An organization dedicated to providing free, open source projects to communities.

 ## Website
-More information about our organization can be found here: https://lord-g-inc.github.io/
+More information about our organization can be found here: https://lordg.org

 ## About Leadership